Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Analyzing binary and categorical data using UPG

 \subsubsection{Visualizing results}

 In case a more visual representation of the model output is desired, the \code{plot} function can be used to generate publication-ready coefficient plots for all four available models using \pkg{ggplot2} (\citealp{ggplot2}).
-Similar to the \code{summary} function, \code{plot} allows the user to customize a number of pre-specified parameters such as axis labels (\code{xlab}, \code{ylab}), coefficient names (\code{names}), the width of the credible intervals (\code{q}), and the set of included variables (\code{include}). \code{plot} will return a \code{ggplot2} object that can be further modified using the complete arsenal of tools from the \code{ggplot2} universe.
+Similar to the \code{summary} function, \code{plot} allows the user to customize a number of pre-specified parameters such as axis labels (\code{xlab}, \code{ylab}), coefficient names (\code{names}), the reported posterior quantiles (\code{q}), and the set of included variables (\code{include}). \code{plot} will return a \code{ggplot2} object that can be further modified using the arsenal of tools from the \code{ggplot2} universe.